 How we’ve protected our rights of way network so far:

-As well as meeting with Network Rail, we’ve been speaking to local authorities about their response to the proposals - and we will continue to work together should public inquiries take place.
+As well as meeting with Network Rail, we’ve been speaking to local authorities about their response to the proposals.
 We’ve also been in touch with other path-user organisations, such as the British Horse Society and Open Spaces Society who have also expressed concerns about the closures programme.

 Many of our committed Ramblers volunteers have also been gathering support from their local MPs.